switchboard-xyz/solana-sdk/website/api/cli/_queue.md

 ## `sbv2 queue:create`

-create an oracle queue
+create a custom queue

 ```
 USAGE
   $ sbv2 queue:create

 OPTIONS
   -a, --authority=authority          keypair to delegate authority to for creating permissions targeted at the queue
-  -c, --numCranks=numCranks    number of cranks to add to the queue
+  -c, --crankSize=crankSize          [default: 100] size of the crank
   -f, --outputFile=outputFile        output queue schema to a json file
   -h, --help                         show CLI help

-  -k, --keypair=keypair        keypair that will pay for onchain transactions. defaults to new account authority if no
+  -k, --keypair=keypair              keypair that will pay for onchain transactions. defaults to new account authority
-                               alternate authority provided
+                                     if no alternate authority provided

-  -n, --name=name              name of the queue for easier identification
+  -n, --name=name                    [default: Custom Queue] name of the queue for easier identification

   -o, --numOracles=numOracles        number of oracles to add to the queue

+  -o, --oracleTimeout=oracleTimeout  [default: 180] number of oracles to add to the queue

-  -r, --reward=reward          oracle rewards for successfully responding to an update request
+  -r, --reward=reward                [default: 0] oracle rewards for successfully responding to an update request

   -s, --silent                       suppress cli prompts

   -u, --rpcUrl=rpcUrl                alternate RPC url

   -v, --verbose                      log everything

   --force                            overwrite output file if existing

   --mainnetBeta                      WARNING: use mainnet-beta solana cluster

-  --minStake=minStake          minimum stake required by an oracle to join the queue
+  --minStake=minStake                [default: 0] minimum stake required by an oracle to join the queue

+  --programId=programId              alternative Switchboard program ID to interact with

-  --queueSize=queueSize        maximum number of oracles the queue can support
+  --queueSize=queueSize              [default: 100] maximum number of oracles the queue can support

-EXAMPLES
-  $ sbv2 queue:create --keypair ../authority-keypair.json --name queue-1
+  --unpermissionedFeeds              permit unpermissioned feeds

+ALIASES
-  $ sbv2 queue:create --keypair ../payer-keypair.json --name queue-1 --authority ../authority-keypair.json
+  $ sbv2 custom:queue
-  $ sbv2 queue:create --keypair ../authority-keypair.json --name queue-1 --numCranks 1 --numOracles 1 --outputFile
-  new-queue.json
 ```

 _See code: [src/commands/queue/create.ts](https://github.com/switchboard-xyz/switchboard-v2/tree/main/cli/src/commands/queue/create.ts)_